FIWARE/tutorials.CRUD-Operations/README.md

 Any newly created entity must have a `id` and `type` attributes, each additional attributes are optional and will depend on the system being described.
 Each additional attribute should also have a defined `type` and a `value` attribute.

+The response will be **204 - No Content** if the operation is successful or  **422 - Unprocessable Entity** error response if the operation fails

 ### Create a New Data Entity

 This example adds a new **Product** entity to the context.

-New entities can be added by making a POST request to the /v2/entities/ endpoint.

-The request will fail if any of the attributes already exist in the context.

 #### Request: